rht-labs/cs-handbook/Tool assesment criteria.md

 - [ ] run the discussion

-- [ ] visualise all outstaning work items
+- [ ] visualise all outstanding work items